-B.A./B.Sc.
-Part - III - 2019
+B.Sc.
+Part III - 2020

 Teaching: 3 Hours per Week per Theory Paper.
-2 Hours per Week for Practical Paper.

-Examination:
+Examination Scheme:

 Min.Pass Marks Max.
+Marks

+Science - 54 150

+Arts - 72 200

+Duration Max.Marks

-Marks Scheme: Science - 54 Arts - 72 150 200 Paper - I Algebra Duration 3 hrs.
-Max.Marks 40 (Science) 53 (Arts) Paper - II Complex Analysis 3 hrs.
-40 (Science) 53 (Arts) Paper - III Mechanics 3 lirs.
-40 (Science) 54 (Arts) Practical Computer Programming in C 2 hrs.
+Paper - I Algebra 3 hrs.
+40 (Science) 53 (Arts)

+Paper - II Complex Analysis 3 hrs.
+40 (Science) 53 (Arts)

+Paper - III Mechanics 3 hrs.
+40 (Science) 54 (Arts)

+Practical 2 hrs.
 30 (Science) 40 (Arts)

-Common paper will be set for both the Faculties of Social Science and Science.
-However, the marks obtained by the candidate in the case of Faculty of Social Science will be converted according to the ratio of the maximum marks of the papers in the two Faculties.

-- 2. Each candidate is required to appear in the Practical examination to be conducted by internal and external examiners.
+- 1. Common paper will be set for both the Faculties of Social Science and Science.
+However, the marks obtained by the candidate in the case of Faculty of Social Science will be converted according to the ratio of the maximum marks of the papers in the two Faculties. - 2.
+Each candidate is required to appear in the Practical examination to be conducted by internal and external examiners.
 External examiner will be appointed by the University and internal examiner will be appointed by the Principal in consultation with Local Head/Head, Department of Mathematics in the college. - 3.
 An Internal/external examiner can conduct Practical Examination of not more than 100 (Hundred) Candidates (20 Candidates in one batch). - 4.
 Each candidate has to pass in Theory and Practical examinations separately.